 Symptoms of Bad Oxygen Sensors

-However, if you can identify a bad sensor early, you can minimize the damage.
-So, here are some signs that you should look out for:
+So, here are some signs you should look out for:

 Check Engine Light

 If the check engine light is ON in your vehicle, it indicates an emission problem.
-It might be the oxygen sensor.
+It might be due to a bad oxygen sensor.

 Poor Fuel Economy